FahmiA/timetosplit_keymap/README.md

 The default keymap with a few minor changes.

  - Add `{` and `}` keys to the `upper` layer.
 The default mapping does not include these keys at all.
+ - Assign arrow keys to home, end, page up, and page down keys in the `lower` layer.
  - Remove audio support.
  - Add RGB support (10 LEDs by default).
  - Add RGB control to the `adjust` layer.